-There is a density in the atmosphere of this place, the silence threatens when the waters do not - the Shroud is ever present.
+The atmosphere carries a noticeable weight here, the silence threatens when the waters do not, the Shroud is ever present.

-The black river has risen during my absence, the sediment dam was purged but what little I did had little effect and I pledged to address this at a later date.
+The black river had risen during my absence, the sediment dam was purged to little effect and I pledged to address this at a later date.

 Familiar twists and turns brought ever more distant landmarks in to view but my drive was faltering and had since the beginning.
 The late hours have become harder to defy with age.

-I wrote that first trip off as a re-introduction and I was back better organised the following Sunday evening.
+I wrote that first trip off as a re-introduction, returning better organised the following Sunday evening.

 My initial pace that session was furious, reaching Kneewrecker Junction in half an hour.
 The Marathon from my past, the Marathon of my dreams and the one that lay ahead would all coalesce from here on out.

-I have long pondered this length of passage, more than any other, stir crazy it as made me in the past.
-Desperate just to be there!
+I've long pondered this length of passage, more than any other, stir crazy I will confess, desperate just to be there!

-Drowned in there I have many times, in my dreams and my imagination.
+Drowned many time I have, in my dreams and imagination.
 Wake up number Seven!